MMDarby/bifx_579_S24/README.md

 This repository contains code written by students in the Spring 2024 capstone course.
 Students attempted to create the following tools, which are described in Projects2024.ppt:

 1) A tool to measure gene expression of a region denoted by genomic coordinates (i.e. chr2:123456-123456_+) across a selection of bigWig files downloaded from the Recount3 database (https://rna.recount.bio/)

 2) A tool to find the edges of a novel exon using split read data from Snapcount (2 different methods)

 3) A tool to determine whether a novel isoform undergos nonsense mediate decay or could produce a protein

 4) A tool to generate a fasta with the amino acid sequenc for each novel isoform as well as annotated isoforms from the same gene.
 (This tool relies on some assumptions that we need to fix by determining full length isoforms.)

 5) A tool to generate 3D models of the novel protein isoform and compare it to annotated isoforms

 6) A tool to predict GO annotations of a novel protein isoform based on sequence

+In addition to the Projects2024.ppt there are several directories:
+The Helpful_Papers directory contains the original paper where I discovered thousands of novel RNA isoforms as well as papers related to our analysis goals.
+The ScriptsInProgress directory contains scripts written by students in Spring 2024 The starting_scripts directory contains scripts written in 2019-2021 by Bianca Hoch and Alyssa Klein.
+For updated versions of these scripts please see Bianca Hoch's fork of this repository.
+The Common_Major_Isoforms directory contains a csv with the coordinates and abundance information of the most highly expressed novel isoforms from my initial paper, a tutorial script that shows how to convert back and forth between the CSV and the GenomicRanges Bioconductor package to work with genomic coordinate data, and a simplified csv with just the coordinates of the novel exons.